'A hero in my eyes': News chopper pilot praised for last-second move to avoid larger crash

 "My impression is that he apparently knew he was in trouble," the man told WCNC Charlotte.
 "He circled looking for a place to put that down.
 And on the second circle, I don't think he had any choice, it was going down, and he got it just off the highway and avoided it.
 That could've injured a lot of people.
 It's a tragic thing, but in that sense, he did a marvelous job."

 The crash happened just before noon Tuesday.
 Multiple crews responded to the crash.
-Two people were pronounced dead on the scene of the crash, which was between Tyvola Road and Nations Ford Road on the southbound side of I-77.
-Charlotte-Mecklenburg police have blocked access to I-77 in the area of the crash.
-NCDOT estimated the road will reopen around midnight.
+Two people, later identified as WBTV chopper pilot Chip Tayag and WBTV meteorologist Jason Myers, were pronounced dead on the scene of the crash, which was between Tyvola Road and Nations Ford Road on the southbound side of I-77.
+Authorities blocked access to I-77 in the area of the crash for hours.

 The witness said he couldn't believe what he was seeing as the helicopter circled around before the wreck.